madhankumarselvaraj/Spring-Annotation-Bean/README.md

 #Annotation

-This Project create for How to create bean in java.
+This Project create for how to create bean in java.
 Not using xml.

 This code will explain how to configure and access bean method.